-Anguilla - Cary is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Anguilla - Cary is generally considered to be a blue-collar town.
+39.02% of the Anguilla - Cary workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Anguilla - Cary is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Anguilla - Cary who work in sales jobs (13.99%), farm management occupations (9.79%), and office and administrative support (7.83%).

-The population of Anguilla - Cary overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Anguilla - Cary, 23.01% have at least a bachelor's degree.
+The education level of Anguilla - Cary citizens is a little higher than the average for US cities and towns: 23.01% of adults in Anguilla - Cary have at least a bachelor's degree.

 The per capita income in Anguilla - Cary in 2022 was $25,017, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $100,068 for a family of four.
 However, Anguilla - Cary contains both very wealthy and poor people as well.
 Anguilla - Cary also has one of the higher rates of people living in poverty in the nation, with 38.89% of its population below the federal poverty line.